firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/ddl-commands.md

 ## CREATE AGGREGATING INDEX

 Different syntax is used when creating an aggregating index on an empty table or a table populated with data.
+After an aggregating index is created, Firebolt automatically updates the index as new data is ingested.
+For more information, see [Using aggregating indexes](../../using-indexes/using-aggregating-indexes.md).

 ##### Syntax&ndash;aggregating index on an empty table
 {: .no_toc}